 To start, we came up with relevant topics that we could publish monthly on her website.
 Our process was simple.
 We agreed on the topic for the month’s post.
 Then, we had a telephone chat about it.
 She could talk about the topic however she wanted, and I’d have questions prepared for when I needed more information.
 She agreed for me to record the conversation to ensure accuracy in the written post.

-After the interview, I did a rough transcription of the call to start building the post in a Word document.
+After the interview, I did a rough transcription of the call to build the post in a Word document.
 I used added comments to ask her questions or to clarify points.
-When I was finished with the draft, I returned it to her for review.
+When I finished the draft, I returned it to her for review.
 I returned pretty solid drafts to avoid any major rewriting after the first review.
 For blog posts, my clients get two reviews.
 For the second review, the client can approve the post “as is” or approve it with minor changes.

 Between interviewing the client, writing the posts, reviewing them, and approving them, each post takes about two weeks to complete.
 Committing to a year-long blogging schedule can be a lot of work, even if you’re not writing the posts.
 If you’ve committed to a blog by hiring a writer, invest in that writer by being available through the knowledge exchange, reviews, and approvals.
 The payoff will be worth every view and the increased traffic to your site.